When it comes to deer deterrents that really work – the answer is “it’s complicated.”

 Solid wood fencing works.

-Combining an electric fence with a solid wood (at least 6′ tall) will stop most deer as they won’t jump into something they can’t see through.
+Combining an electric fence with a solid wood fence (at least 6′ tall) will stop most deer as they won’t jump into something they can’t see through.
 Deer fencing – 10-feet tall works most of the time although you do have to control entrances and exits (driveways etc) with cattle guards (slotted paving) or tall gates.
 Many folks simply use deer fencing around their gardens allowing the deer access to the other areas.

 The Bottom Line in Controlling Deer